 When one artifact imports another artifact (for example, a WSDL imports a XSD), it always refers to the child artifact relative to the parent.
-For example, if MyWSDL.wsdl is located in c: \temp and if the child XSD that is being imported resides in the relative path ./schemas/MyXSD.xsd.
+For example, if MyWSDL.wsdl is located in c:\temp and if the child XSD that is being imported resides in c:\temp\schemas\MyXSD.xsd, the parent MyWSDL.wsdl imports the child using the relative path ./schemas/MyXSD.xsd.
 When the bundle is downloaded, the child artifact should be created in a folder called schemas relative to the parent so that the parent can resolve the child.

-For more information about Using/Downloading Assets, see Oracle Fusion Middleware User Guide for Oracle Enterprise Repository.
+For more information about Using/Downloading Assets, see Oracle Fusion Middleware User's Guide for Oracle Enterprise Repository.